 Research has already proved that dairy products do not necessarily cause weight gain.
 On the contrary, both reduced-fat and regular-fat milk, cheese, and yogurt provide numerous health benefits.
 Thus, there is no point cutting it back just to lose weight.
 For a healthy weight loss diet, studies have shown that consuming three (3) to four (4) servings of various dairy foods may actually help in accelerating weight loss, improving muscle retention, and reducing waistlines.

 There are no studies that support the link between acne and dairy.
 As a matter of fact, dairy provides a lot of essential nutrients that could contribute to healthy glowing skin.
 There are several factors that cause acne such as exposure to pollutants, hormones, skin type, and genetics.

 Myth 6.
 Taking calcium supplements can replace milk

-Calcium is only one among the many nutrients and minerals that milk can provide.
+Calcium is only one of the many nutrients and minerals that milk can provide.
 Hence, if you want to have all these health benefits, calcium supplements would not suffice.